jacargentina/iResucito/README.md

   "entrance": true,
   "communion": true,
   "files": {
-   "es": "Así habla el amén - Ap 3, 14-22",
+   "es": "234",
-   "it": "Cosﬁ parla l'amen - Ap 3, 14-22"
+   "it": "112"
   }
 ```

-The `files` key contains a subkey for every i18n language supported, where its value is the `.txt` song filename, without its extension.
+The `files` key contains a subkey for every i18n language supported, where its value is the **locale index** for the song contents on the respective **Locale Content Index**

 ## Configure Gradle to build a release APK en Release (signed)